pferrot/grevos/README.md

-# GREVOSTATS
+# GREVOS
-See how your GitHub repositories evolves and who contributed.
+GREVOS is a simple Python command line tool for generating graphs showing the **combined** activity of any number of GitHub repositories.

-GREVOSTATS is a simple Python command line tool for generating graphs showing the evolution of your GitHub repositories.
+GitHub activity graphs are nice, but large projects are often composed of more than one single git repository.
+GREVOS generates activity graphs for any number of repositories, thus allowing to see the pace of the entire project and who contributes.

 ## Features
 * HTML and CSV outputs.